daavelino/shortstuff/README.md

+#shortstuff:
-#shortstuff is a personal repository for short code to use daily.
+a personal repository for short codes used daily.